 I am currently the programme director for the Master of

-I have taught various modules in both programmes — Music
+diverse interest, and I have taught various modules in both the

-and Art Sources and Services; Science and Technology Sources
+programmes — Music and Art Sources and Services; Science

-and Services; Management and Business Sources and Services;
+and Technology Sources and Services; Management and Business

-Sources and Searching; Foundations of Knowledge Management; and
+Sources and Services; Sources and Searching; Foundations of

-Teaching is something I enjoy doing very much, and
+teaching is something I enjoy doing very much.
+Perhaps because

 Level) in March 2015, mostly by having fun.
 I’m really